grll/tiny-moliere/README.md

 # tiny-moliere

-A dataset repo generating `tinymoliere.txt` containing Molière's complete work.
+A dataset repo generating `tinymoliere.txt` containing MoliÃ¨re's complete work.

 Inspired by [tinyshakespeare](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt) by Andrej Karpathy, this project provides a consolidated small text corpus ideal for training and learning with small transformer models.

 ## What it does

-Downloads Molière's complete works from public PDFs, processes them to remove headers/footers and table of contents, then outputs a single clean text file suitable for machine learning tasks.
+Downloads MoliÃ¨re's complete works from public PDFs, processes them to remove headers/footers and table of contents, then outputs a single clean text file suitable for machine learning tasks.

 ## Usage